Academic Year and Semester Programs Approved by Amherst College

 For more information: firstname.lastname@example.org

-Spring semester: October 1
+Deadlines: Fall semester (or full year): March 15 Spring semester: October 1

 For more information: email@example.com

-- Summer Sessions
+- Summer Session 2020

 Enrollment is open to North American graduate and advanced undergraduate students and to high school and college instructors of classics and related subjects.
 Each session is limited to 20 participants.

-Roughly half of each session is spent in travel throughout Greece.
+Roughly half of the session is spent in travel throughout Greece.
 Three trips of varying duration give the participant an introduction to the major archaeological sites and museum collections in North and Central Greece, the Peloponnese, and Crete.
 The remainder of the session is devoted to study of the museums and monuments of Athens and the surrounding area with day trips to such sites as Marathon, Sounion, and Eleusis.
 Each participant will usually present two "on-site" oral reports on assigned topics.
 The program is demanding, both physically and intellectually.